CAFDataProcessing/worker-languagedetection/worker-languagedetection/README.md

 # Language Detection Worker

+The Language Detection Worker uses a language detection interface.

+### FastText Library

-The Language Detection Worker uses a language detection interface whose implementation wraps the Compact Language Detector 2 Library (CLD2) Language Detection Library.
-The library probabilistically detects over 80 languages in Unicode UTF-8 text.
+The library probabilistically detects over 176 languages in Unicode UTF-8 text.
 Legacy encodings must be converted to valid UTF-8.
-For mixed language input, the library returns the top three languages found and their approximate percentages of the total text bytes (e.g. 80% English and 20% French out of 1000 bytes of text means about 800 bytes of English and 200 bytes of French).
+For mixed language input, the library returns the top three languages found and their approximate percentages of the total text (e.g. 80% English and 20% French).

-The library is not designed to do well on very short text, short lists of names, part numbers, etc.

-Several hints can be supplied which add a bias to the language detection but do not force a specific language to be the detection result.
-For example: "en" boosts English, "mi, fr" boosts Maori and French, "ITALIAN" boosts Italian, "SJS" boosts Japanese.
-Hints should be supplied whenever possible as they improve detection accuracy.
+## Modes of operation

 The Language Detection worker has two modes of operation, Standard Processing and Multi-Field Processing.
 The first mode of operation will cause the worker to perform language detection on the `CONTENT` field should no other field be specified via an environment variable.
 However, if `fieldSpecs` is provided to the worker on the document's `customData` the worker will begin to use Multi-Field Processing mode and identify any languages present on all of the fields specified.
 See [Per Tenant Settings](#per-tenant-settings) for more information on this field.